-1. Radiator cap

-5. Remove the coolant drain bolt to drain the cooling system.
+- 1. Radiator cap - Remove the coolant drain bolt and its gasket to drain the cooling system.

-1. Coolant drain bolt
+- 1. Coolant drain bolt - 2.
+Gasket

-Remove the coolant reservoir cover by removing the bolts, and then remove the coolant reservoir cap.
+6. Remove the coolant reservoir cover by removing the bolts, and then remove the coolant reservoir cap.

-- Coolant reservoir cover
+- 1. Coolant reservoir cover

 - 2. Bolt

 - Remove the coolant reservoir by removing the bolts, and then turn the reservoir upside down to empty it.

-- Coolant reservoir - 2.
+- 1. Coolant reservoir - 2.
 Coolant reservoir cap - 3.
-Bolt - After the coolant is completely drained, thoroughly flush the cooling system with clean tap water. - Install the coolant reservoir by installing the bolts. - Install the coolant drain bolt, and then tighten it to the specified torque.
+Bolt - After the coolant is completely drained, thoroughly flush the cooling system with clean tap water. - Install the coolant reservoir by installing the bolts. - 10.
+Install the coolant drain bolt and its new gasket, and then tighten the bolt to the specified torque.